 Cost-benefit analysis is used in real-world projects and initiatives.

-In government projects, it evaluates the financial feasibility of infrastructure developments and public policy decisions.
+It evaluates the financial feasibility of infrastructure developments and public policy decisions in government projects.

 Companies use it to assess the profitability of investment projects, expansion strategies, and operational decisions in business administration.